 Wanna learn more easy photography tips for great travel photograph?
 Check this post!

-The river Douro separates Porto from Gaia.
-On the other side of the river, you find the wine cellars… Where you can not only taste the famous Porto wine but learn about its history and how it is made.
+The Douro river separates Porto from Gaia.
+On the other side of the river, you`ll find the wine cellars… Where you can not only taste the famous Porto wine but learn about its history and how it is made.
 It is really easy to get there: All you need to do is cross the Luis I bridge.

 At night my friends took me for drinks in this really traditional and yet kind of alternative place called Adega Leonor.
 I was surprised to find out that Porto is one of the main Erasmus city and thus, full of students.
 That means… Some crazy parties!
 And really cheap drinks (like a beer for 0,50 euro!).
 After the first place, we went to another one called Armazem do Chá (translation: the Tea Warehouse.)
 I did find some hot drinks there, but not exactly tea…